Matt Gonzalez, found paper collage, “Starred with Premonitions”, 11 x 14 inches, 2015.

 George Krevsky Gallery, The Fine Art of Baseball, San Francisco (group show)

 B. Sakata Garo, Codices Urbanos, Sacramento (2-person show with Gustavo Ramos Rivera)

 a.Muse Gallery, Scissors vs. Brush, San Francisco (2-person show with Tom Schultz)

 Triple Base Gallery, Out of the Flat Files, San Francisco (group show)

-Suite Five Salon, New Works, San Francisco (two-person show with Ben Irvine)
+Suite Five Salon, New Works, San Francisco (2-person show with Ben Irvine)

 George Krevsky Gallery, Affordable Treasures, San Francisco (group show)